What is academic integrity?

 Courage is required to live up to these values every day, even when it seems that doing so could come at personal cost, such as failing an assignment or reporting a friend or colleague for misconduct.

-- Read the Academic Integrity webpage.
-These are University resources are designed to support your students throughout their degrees and include training on referencing and avoiding plagiarism, critical thinking, and reading and notemaking.
+The University provides resources to support students throughout their degrees and include training on referencing and avoiding plagiarism, critical thinking, and reading and note-making.
 Staff can also make use of the video library to support students with their assessments.
+Find out more about Skills For Study and Cite Them Right.